 Today, you can find traces of the wall in few parts of the city.
 The East Side Gallery is the longest surviving section of the Berlin Wall.
 The open-air art gallery on the banks of the Spree in Friedrichshain is the longest continuous section of the Berlin Wall still in existence.
 In 1990, more than 100 artists from over 20 countries decorated this stretch of the hinterland wall with their artworks.

-Berlin with kids: Recommended activities
+Things to Do in Berlin with kids: Recommended activities

 Except for the Street Art Tour, my daughter accompanied me everywhere: to the top attractions, to the museums and the Berlin Church.
 But there were some sites and activities that were planned specifically for her.
 Here are my recommendations on what to do in Berlin with kids.